Trump hints axed summit with Kim Jong Un might be back on

 The White House stunned friend and foe alike Thursday, abruptly canceling the Singapore meeting 18 days before it was due to take place.

-The decision blindsided Seoul.
-South Korean President Moon Jae-in said he was “perplexed.”
+The decision blindsided Seou, where South Korean President Moon Jae-in said he was “perplexed.”

 Trump deepened the mystery early Friday, hinting that the meeting could even be back on.
 “We’re going to see what happens,” he told reporters.
 “We're talking to them now.
 It could even be the 12th” of June.